Florida Man Used Instagram To Prey On Teenage Girl

 A 25-year-old Florida man named Richard Brown has been arrested and accused of using Instagram as a tool to prey on and lure in teenage girls.

-According to Click Orlando – an Orlando CBS affiliate – Brown used Instagram to build a friendship with a 17-year-old girl who lived in Texas before luring her to travel across two states to his home where he proceeded to sexually assault her for several days.
+According to Click Orlando, an Orlando CBS affiliate, Brown used Instagram to build a friendship with a 17-year-old girl who lived in Texas before luring her to travel across two states to his home where he proceeded to sexually assault her for several days.

 The arrest affidavit reveals Brown told the girl via Instagram he was a 19-year-old famous influencer on the social media platform.
-The teenager told authorities she had ran away from home and carried a conversation with Brown for three months via Instagram before he made the decision to help get her to Florida.
+The teenager told authorities she had ran away from home and carried on a conversation with Brown for three months via Instagram before he made the decision to help get her to Florida.

 According to WFTV, authorities confirmed that Brown shelled out over $800 in Uber ride fares to transport the teenager across two states traveling through the state of Texas and Louisiana to his home in Apopka, Florida.